 In what was generally a bizarre match, both Petr Cech and Carlo Cudicini got injured in Chelsea‘s Premier League trip to Reading.

-Up stepped Mr Chelsea as John Terry took his place in goal to try and help his side grab an away victory.
+Up stepped Mr Chelsea John Terry to try and help his side grab an away victory by going in goal.

 He duly delivered, keeping a clean sheet and sealing a 1-0 win for the Blues.
 Two injured ‘keepers, two players sent off, and one surprisingly competent stand-in goalkeeper.